DominicABrooks/niu-swe-ecom/README.md

 - **Backend:**
   - Node.js powers the backend environment.
   - Express.js middleware handles requests, routes, and more.
-  - Mongoose schemas are used to model the application data.

 - **Database:**
   - MongoDB is utilized to store essential data for seamless retrieval.